-SB 862 (Dodd) - PSPS Events - Support

-Provides greater coordination between electrical corporations and local governments as it relates to PSPS events.
+On a 40-0 vote, the Senate approved SB 862 (Dodd).
+If the Governor signs the bill as expected, it will require greater coordination between electrical corporations and local governments on PSPS events.
 The coordination will assist in determining where community resource centers can be established and operated during a deenergization event along with the type of services being provided at the centers.
 SB 862 also requires electrical corporations to coordinate with local governments to ensure mobile backup generators can be located at the community resource centers during a PSPS event.
+One positive note is that PG&E is starting to signal that it will engage in these activities even before the bill is signed into law.